 In 2023 she combined her experience as a journalist with her literary writings in the witty, probably her most topical novel "De schoft" (The Bastard).

-2014 - European Union Prize for Literature > The Dutch Maiden
+- 2014 - European Prize for Literature - The Dutch Maiden